Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Problem Statement Methodology

+With such a model in hand and real-time data acquisition, the \textit{smartWhales} initiative can facilitate proactive mitigation steps that aim to minimize collision risks by providing advanced predictive analytics that anticipate the trajectories of vessels concerning the known habitats and movements of NARWs.
+In this sense, by adjusting vessel routes (see Figure~\ref{fig:AIO-Traffic}{\bf B}) to avoid these critical areas (see Figure~\ref{fig:AIO-Traffic}{\bf A}), the \textit{smartWhales} initiative aims to contribute to a significant reduction in the likelihood of harmful vessel-whale encounters mainly when vessel paths navigate across collision hotspot areas (see Figure~\ref{fig:NARW-Paths}).
+As vessels navigate, their historical data provide us with insights into their likely trajectory, along with observations on collective vessel movement patterns~\cite{spadon2022unfolding}; the same can be observed among people commuting~\cite{spadon2019reconstructing, lei2022forecasting, alves2021commuting}, patient trajectories in hospitals~\cite{rodrigues2021ligdoctor}, and disease-spreading phenomena~\cite{spadon2022evolution}.

-The challenge we are addressing involves more than just the forecasting trajectories under the unpredictability of whales' locations.
-In the Gulf of St. Lawrence, ships can take various paths, even if their start and end are known beforehand (see Figure~\ref{fig:NARW-Paths}).
-This difficulty comes from the fact that no physical grid directs ships into specific lanes, unlike city streets~\cite{SPADON201718, 10.1007/978-3-319-93698-7_21, SPADON2019209}.
+Accordingly, in the Gulf of St. Lawrence, ships can take various paths even if their start and end are known beforehand (see Figure~\ref{fig:vessel-decision}).
+This is because no physical grid directs ships into specific lanes, unlike city streets~\cite{SPADON201718, 10.1007/978-3-319-93698-7_21, SPADON2019209}.
 Although traffic management policies designate shipping lanes, the lanes do not restrict the movement of vessels as they may enter or exit lanes at different points throughout the gulf.
-As a result, predicting ship trajectories becomes challenging, especially for longer distances, as the predicted paths deviate significantly from actual paths with increased elapsed time and travel distance.
-Therefore, we require a deep-learning model to learn from the input AIS data and its routing possibilities to understand the relationship between mobility constraints and moving patterns.
+Predicting ship trajectories becomes increasingly challenging for longer distances as the predicted paths deviate significantly from actual paths with increased elapsed time and travel distance.
+In simpler terms, the further a ship travels, the larger the uncertainty of its future position, making it difficult to predict accurately.
+To overcome this challenge, we need a strategy that provides increased information for the forecasting task.
+This can be achieved by fusing information about a given vessel's possible route and destination, which changes the forecasting paradigm into reconstruction while reducing the uncertainty of the vessel's future positioning.
+However, such information is unavailable within the AIS data and would require a modeling strategy to provide trustworthy information about unseen and unknown trajectories in the ocean.